libxml-raku/LibXML-raku/doc/Node.md

     Returns the node's name.
 This function is aware of namespaces and returns the full name of the current node (`prefix:localname `).

-    Since 1.62 this function also returns the correct DOM names for node types with constant names, namely: #text, #cdata-section, #comment, #document, #document-fragment.
+    This function also returns the correct DOM names for node types with constant names, namely: #text, #cdata-section, #comment, #document, #document-fragment.

   * setNodeName